Siege of Tyana: Aftermath

-The chroniclers report that after sacking Tyana, Abbas and Maslama divided their forces and campaigned in Byzantine territory.
+The chroniclers report that after sacking Tyana, Maslama and Abbas divided their forces and campaigned in Byzantine territory.
 Again the chronology, as well as the identity of the targets, is uncertain.
 The primary sources give 709 or 710 as the dates, which could mean that these raids happened in the immediate aftermath of Tyana or in the year after.
 Abbas raided Cilicia and from there turned west as far as Dorylaion, while Maslama seized the fortresses of Kamouliana and Heraclea Cybistra near Tyana, or, according to another interpretation of the Arabic sources, marched also west and took Heraclea Pontica and Nicomedia, while some of his troops raided Chrysopolis across from Constantinople itself.
 Arab raids continued for the next years, and were carried out even while a huge army under Maslama was besieging Constantinople in 717–718.
 After the failure of this undertaking, Arab attacks continued, but they were now concerned with plunder and prestige, rather than outright conquest.
 Although the Umayyad attacks of the early 8th century were successful in gaining control of the border districts of Cilicia and the region around Melitene, and despite their destruction of Byzantine strongholds like Tyana in the following decades, the Arabs were never able to permanently establish a presence west of the Taurus Mountains, which thus came to delineate the Arab-Byzantine frontier for the next two centuries.